jsanchez07/my-workspace-tools/README-TOP-200-PAGES.md

 ## Manual Editing

-You can manually edit `urls-to-scrape.txt` to:
+You can manually edit `local-data/urls-to-scrape.txt` to:
 - Add more URLs
 - Remove URLs you don't want to scrape
 - Add comments (lines starting with `#` are ignored)